jpeterik12/JP_API/README.md

 1. Copy the sections labeled `JP_API CODE` and `MOD CODE` into your mode's lua file.
 2. If you have custom logic in `get_weapons_list`, `initialize`, or `on_new_turn`, combine that with the copies in the `JP_API CODE`.
 3. Add the line `mod_setup()` into your mode's `start` function.
+4. Add descriptions to your weapons using the `desc` key.

 ## Usage
 Custom Code should be written in the section labeled `MOD CODE`, as distinct modules that are a single function.
 Then add that function to the `mod_setup` function.